FOLLOW US

 Visa requirements

-You need a visa to travel to India unless you are an Overseas Citizen of India (OCI) cardholder.
+You must have a visa to visit India unless you are an Overseas Citizen of India (OCI) cardholder.

 India has a number of visa categories.
-Make sure you get the right visa for the purpose and duration of your travel.
+Make sure you get the right visa for your travel.

-For latest information on Indian visas and immigration requirements, see the e-FRRO online portal (part of the Indian Foreigners Registration Office), the Bureau of Indian Immigration website and Indian Ministry of External Affairs website.
+For the latest information on Indian visas and immigration requirements, see the Indian Bureau of Immigration.

 Applying for a visa or e-visa

-Find out how to apply for a visa from the Indian Bureau of Immigration Depending on your requirements you may be able to apply for:
+Find out how to apply for a visa from the Indian Bureau of Immigration.
+Depending on your requirements, you may be able to apply for a:

-Check your eligibility and any restrictions before you apply and allow plenty of time for your application to be processed.
+Check your eligibility and any restrictions before you apply.
+Allow plenty of time for your application to be processed.

 Applicants of Pakistani origin

-If you are of Pakistani origin, a British-Pakistan dual national, or holding a National Identity Card for overseas Pakistanis (NICOP), the visa processing time will be substantially longer than other visa applications.
-More information is available from the High Commission of India in London.
+If you are of Pakistani origin, a British-Pakistani dual national or hold a National Identity Card for Overseas Pakistanis (NICOP), the visa processing time will be substantially longer than other visa applications.
+More information is available from the High Commission of India

-If you are a British-Pakistan dual national, you must apply for an Indian visa on your Pakistani passport.
-If you have renounced your Pakistani nationality or cancelled your Pakistani passport, you will need to submit documentary proof of this.
+If you are a British-Pakistani dual national, you must apply for an Indian visa on your Pakistani passport.
+If you have renounced your Pakistani nationality, or cancelled your Pakistani passport, you will need to submit documentary proof of this.

-If you hold a valid Overseas Citizens of India (OCI) card, you can use this, along with your valid British passport to visit India.
+If you hold a valid Overseas Citizen of India (OCI) card, you can use this, along with your valid British passport, to visit India.
 You do not need a visa.
 If you have a Persons of Indian Origin (PIO) card, you will need to convert it to an OCI card.
-More information is available from the High Commission of India in London and the Indian Bureau of Immigration.
+More information is available from the High Commission of India and the Indian Bureau of Immigration.

-Overstaying in India on a visa is an offence.
+It’s illegal to overstay your visa in India.
 Make sure you leave the country before your visa expires or get an official extension if needed.
-More information is available on the Indian Bureau of Immigration website.
+More information is available from the Indian Bureau of Immigration.

 If you’re hospitalised